Andrew B. Hall

 - How Newspapers Reveal Political Power.
 2019.
 Political Science Research and Methods.
 With Pamela Ban, Alexander Fouirnaies, and James M. Snyder, Jr. [Replication materials]

 - Who Punishes Extremist Nominees?
 Candidate Ideology and Turning Out the Base in U.S. Elections.
 2018.
 American Political Science Review With Daniel M. Thompson.
-[Replication materials]
+[Replication materials] [Please see this 2025 note documenting a key problem in this study.]

 - Do Shark Attacks Influence Presidential Elections?
 Reassessing a Prominent Finding on Voter Competence.
 2018.
 Journal of Politics With Anthony Fowler.
 [Replication materials] [Response to Achen and Bartels].